Stability and super-resolution of generalized spike recovery: Introduction

-Issues of numerical stability, or conditioning, of solving \eqref{eq:basic-prony} \eqref{eq:polynomial-prony} and \eqref{eq:conf-prony} when the left-hand side is perturbed have been recognized for a long time.
-Starting with the original Prony's method, variety of more stable algorithms have been proposed such as MUSIC/ESPRIT \cite{rao_model_1992}, matrix pencils \cite{elad_shape_2004,golub_stable_2000}, as well as several least-squares based methods \cite{oleary_variable_2013,pereyra_exponential_2010,peter_nonlinear_2011}.
-While the majority of these algorithms perform well on simple and well-separated nodes (i.e. with $\ell_{j}=1$), they are poorly adapted to handle either multiple/clustered nodes, non-Gaussian noise or large values of $\ns$ (\cite{beckermann_numerical_2007,oleary_variable_2013}).
-In particular, the problem of recovering closely spaced $\nd_{j}$ is receiving much attention recently under the name ``super-resolution problem'' \cite{candes_super-resolution_2013,candes_towards_2014,donoho_superresolution_1992,fernandez-granda_support_2013,liao_music_2014,moitra_threshold_2014}.
+Issues of numerical stability, or conditioning, of solving \eqref{eq:basic-prony} and \eqref{eq:polynomial-prony} when the left-hand side is perturbed have been recognized for a long time.
+Starting with the original Prony's method, variety of more stable algorithms have been proposed such as MUSIC/ESPRIT \cite{rao_model_1992}, matrix pencils \cite{elad_shape_2004,golub_stable_2000}, as well as several least-squares based methods \cite{oleary_variable_2013,pereyra_exponential_2010,peter_nonlinear_2011} and total variation minimization via convex programming \cite{azais_spike_2015,candes_super-resolution_2013,candes_towards_2014,fernandez-granda_support_2013,moitra_threshold_2014}.
+While the majority of these algorithms perform well on simple (i.e. with $\ell_{j}=1$) and well-separated nodes, they are poorly adapted to handle either multiple/clustered nodes, non-Gaussian noise or large values of $\ns$ (\cite{beckermann_numerical_2007,oleary_variable_2013}).
+An important open problem is \emph{stable super-resolution}, or in other words the possibility to recover closely spaced spikes from noisy measurements, both in \eqref{eq:basic-prony} and all the more in \eqref{eq:polynomial-prony}.
+Thus in this paper we regard ``super-resolution'' as the regime when the separation is much smaller than $1\over\ns$ \cite{rao_model_1992,stoica_spectral_2005}.